 Some of them I get to wander around; others I just watch something happen.
 But whatever the case, after an amount of time the screen fades to white and I find myself in another curious situation.
 Each scene seems random, but the longer you play, the more you notice certain things that act as a kind of odd connective tissue.
 Hawaiian shirt guy.
 Coconuts.
 A hotel flyer.

 All this might mean something, or it might not.
 I don't know if solo developer Kim Laughton is trying to say anything here, and honestly, I don't really care: I'm just enjoying the ride.
 Defective Holiday does weird really well, and there's an unsettling atmosphere in many of these scenes, for reasons I can't quite put my finger on.
 A rumbling sense of dread, rather than something overt.

 At one point I see a close-up of a jet engine with the words THIS IS ALL THERE IS printed on it, which feels like it's aimed at anyone playing Defective Holiday and wondering, well, is this it?
 Other inscrutable images in the game include swan boats littering a desert, a space hopper in the back of a taxi, and a man driving in circles on a lawnmower.
 Why?
 Well, I guess that's up to you to interpret.(opens in new tab) (opens in new tab)

-You can buy Defective Holiday on Steam now for just £4/$5.
-If you're into weird, arty stuff that skirts the edges of what a 'game' is, or just fancy being creeped out for 45 minutes to an hour, it might be worth dropping a few quid on.
-I certainly won't be forgetting the experience any time soon, which for me is worth the entry fee alone.
-But your mileage may vary massively.
+You can get Defective Holiday on Steam (opens in new tab) for free.
+If you're into weird, arty stuff that skirts the edges of what a 'game' is, or just fancy being creeped out for 45 minutes to an hour, it might be worth your time.
+I certainly won't be forgetting the experience any time soon, but your mileage may vary massively.